We have compiled some typical questions we get asked and have answered them in as much detail as we can.

 We're used to it!
 Most children will cry at dropping off time at some point in the year as tiredness gets to them or they realise they have to keep coming to this school thing every day!

-We will ask you to try to release yourself from them asap and we will help you with this by trying to distract your child with stickers etc in the classroom so you can get out of the Reception playground area as soon as possible.
-We promise you they will be ok within minutes.
+We will ask you to try to release yourself from them asap and we will help you with this by trying to distract your child with stickers etc. We promise you they will be ok within minutes.
 We do understand how upsetting this can be for all concerned (we deal with it confidently and compassionately but we are not 'hardened' to it and cannot see a time when we will ever be).

 - How many jumpers should I buy?